The Dual Degree with NYU

 Procedure for Application and Admission to Dual Degree:

 - Student must be accepted to both NYU and Palmer.
-Students are no longer eligible for the dual degree once they have earned more than six Palmer credits (two courses); totals earned at NYU prior to starting in the dual degree are usually not restricted.
+Students are not eligible for the dual degree once they have earned more than six Palmer credits (two courses); totals earned at NYU prior to starting in the dual degree are usually not restricted.

-- Student is sent access to the application online for the dual degree program.
+- Students complete the application online for the dual degree program.
 The student’s goals in participating in the dual degree are considered as part of the application process.